-Amy Sherrill became The Next Step’s Executive Director in February 2013 after serving as the Interim Executive Director since September 2012.
-Ms. Sherrill joined The Next Step in November 2011 as the agency’s Marketing Manager.
-Prior to that, Ms. Sherrill was an award-winning journalist at the Southwest Times Record.
+Amy Sherrill became the Executive Director of Next Step in February 2013 after serving as the Interim Executive Director since September 2012.
+Ms. Sherrill joined Next Step in November 2011 as the agency’s Marketing Manager.
+Prior to that, Ms. Sherrill was an award-winning investigative journalist at the Southwest Times Record.
 Ms. Sherrill has a bachelor's degree in Theatre Arts from Henderson State University and attended graduate school at the University of Missouri School of Journalism.

-John P. Foster, The Next Step’s Director of Case Management, is a Certified Rehabilitation Counselor.
+John P. Foster, Director of Case Management, is a Certified Rehabilitation Counselor.
 He holds a Master's Degree in Vocational Rehabilitation Counseling and a Bachelor's Degree in Geography from the University of Arkansas at Fayetteville.
 Prior to joining the Next Step, Mr. Foster worked at Western Arkansas Counseling and Guidance Center for 26 years where he held several positions including the Program Director for the NEW Center, a Community Support Program, at WACGC.
 The NEW Center provided comprehensive services in a Day treatment setting which inlcuded educational and vocational support, work adjustment, personal assistance, social assistance, transportation, networks, housing, psychiatric help and medical support.
-Mr. Foster joined The Next Step in August 2013.
+Mr. Foster joined us in August 2013.

 Cheryl Matlock is a Case Manager and also oversees the operation of the kitchen that provides daily hot lunches at The Next Step.
 Her other duties include billing and filing statistical reports each month.
 She holds a Bachelor’s of Science degree in Clothing, Textiles and Merchandising from Oklahoma State University.
-Ms. Matlock is the veteran employee on staff as she joined The Next Step in September 2009.
+Ms. Matlock is the veteran employee on staff as she joined us in September 2009.

 Robert Petty is a Case Manager and our database specialist at The Next Step.
 He earned a Bachelor’s degree in Psychology from the University of Arkansas at Fort Smith in 2010.
 Upon graduation, Mr. Petty worked at Vista Health as a Mental Health Paraprofessional.
-Mr. Petty joined The Next Step in October 2011.
+Mr. Petty joined us in October 2011.

 Kim Wohlford is the co-owner of Wolf Exploration Inc., a private oil and gas exploration company, along with her husband, Charles.
-Ms. Wohlford is the Vice-President of The Next Step Board.
-She was the Board Treasurer for three years prior to that and also served as the Board Secretary.
-Ms. Wohlford has been on the board for eight years.
+Ms. Wohlford became Treasurer of the Board in July 2015.
+She was President of the Board during the 2014-15 fiscal year and has also served previously as Vice President, Treasurer and Secretary.
+Ms. Wohlford has been on the board for nine years.
 Ms. Wohlford serves as President of Children’s Service League, a non-profit established in 1933 to clothe needy Fort Smith Public School students.
 In the past, Ms. Wohlford has served as President and Secretary of the Salvation Army Board, President of United Methodist Women, Administrative Board member of First United Methodist Church, has been a CASA volunteer and a PEO President and Secretary; and a member of the Junior League of Fort Smith.

 Tom Caldarera Jr. is the co-owner of Taliano’s Italian Restaurant.
-He is the longest serving member of The Next Step Board of Directors.
+He is the longest serving member of our Board of Directors.
 He served as treasurer during the 2014-15 fiscal year.

 Jeanne Carroll is the District homeless liaison for the Fort Smith Public Schools.
 She holds a Bachelor's degree in Organizational Management from John Brown University.
-Ms. Carroll has been an active member of the Old Fort Homeless Coalition (OFHC) for the past eight years.
-She currently sits on the OFHC Board of Directors.
+Ms. Carroll has been an active member of the Old Fort Homeless Coalition (OFHC) for the past nine years and was previously on the OFHC Board of Directors.
 She was a member of the City of Fort Smith's Homeless Task Force, which was formed by the City of Fort Smith to address homelessness issues.

 Jo Ellen Carson is an attorney ad litem for foster children in Sebastian County employed by the Arkansas Administrative Office of the Courts.
 She is also an adjunct professor at the University of Arkansas at Fort Smith.
 Ms. Carson previously served in the Arkansas House of Representatives as a member and committee chair.
-This is Ms. Carson's second time serving on The Next Step board of directors.
+This is Ms. Carson's second time serving on our Board of Directors.